kiptoo-rotich/Birthday/README.md

 * Open terminal
 * Change directory to the location you want to copy the project to.
 * Clone the repo {git clone https://github.com/rotich1/akan-name }
-* No, you have the project in your local machine
+* Now you have the project in your local machine
+## Behaviour Driven Development
+The application:
+* Allows users to input the details i.e name, gender and date of birth.
+* If there is no input from user, the application alerts the user to provide the missing values.
+* Checks the inputs and validates if they are correct.
+* If inputs are invalid, the application gives an alert message to the user.
+* Else if inputs are correct, the application evaluates the day of the week and uses the result to derive the akan name based on the formula output and gender.
 ### Live Site
 View [live](https://github.com/rotich1/akan-name)
 ## Known Bugs
-This website has a contact page which will ask for details like email and name.
-The system will just popup an alert and there'll not be be any actual communication from us through email yet.
-We're working to resolve that.
+No known bugs on the application except for contact links.
+Not all links are working as expected.
 ## Technologies Used
 * HTML
 * CSS